Cost of Landscaping Garden

 The reason why property location is relevant is that landscapers, like contractors in general, charge different rates for different country regions.

-"No fee should be charged for a quote or any advice given there should be a no obligation quote put in place."
+"No fee should be charged for a quote or any advice given.
+There should be a no obligation quote put in place."

-Garden Landscaping Prices
+Landscaping Prices

-Job Description Cost Per sq. metre
+Job Description Cost Per M²

-Laying Turf £13 to £20
+Laying Turf £13 – £20

-Artificial Grass £65 to £80
+Artificial Grass £65 – £80

-Decking £100 to £125
+Decking £100 – £125

-Raised Vegetable Bed £30 to £130
+Raised Vegetable Bed £30 – £130

-Patio £80 to £120
+Patio £80 – £120

-Garden Pond £260 to £530
+Garden Pond £260 – £530

 Want a custom price?